mui/toolpad/docs/data/toolpad/studio/getting-started/support.md

 ### Discord

 Toolpad Studio is also present on Discord, you can connect with other Toolpad Studio users and get help from the community.
 To join, simply click on this [Discord server](https://mui.com/r/discord/) and follow the instructions.
-We look forward to seeing you there!
+Looking forward to seeing you there!

 :::warning
-Please note that we a have a single Discord server for all MUI products and you should post in the Toolpad Studio channel.
+Please note that there is a single Discord server for all MUI products and you should post in the Toolpad Studio channel.
 :::

 ### Stack Overflow